Is Beekeeping Right for You?

 All Beekeeping Has a Local Component

-A new beekeeper can learn many things about beekeeping online.
+A new beekeeper can learn many things online.
 Some of them are even true.
 But, you can also learn a lot of bad advice.

 Ultimately, the bees are your responsibility.
 Learn from others.
 But be careful of taking online advice without considering your local environment.

-And most importantly, think local.
-A group of local beekeepers will be able to give you a good estimation of how much honey your beehive needs for Winter.
+And most importantly, locals will be able to give a good estimation of how much honey your beehive needs for Winter.

 The best time to prepare for beekeeping is in the Fall or Winter.
 This is the time when beekeepers are not too busy and have more time to talk.